Sunspotter-Project/sunspotter-neural-network/README.md

 ## Repositories & Structure

-The Repositories are Splitted into two Parts:
+The repositories are divided into two parts:
 | Repository   | Description |
 |----------|:-------------|
 | [afell-hs2021-project-sunspotter](https://github.com/ZHAW-WI-AFEII-Project-HS2021/afeII-hs2021-project-sunspotter) | Current and _Main_ Repository, contains the documentation and the python code for the machine learining algortihm (Jupyter-Notebooks) and the project organization parts like Github-Project and issues.|
 | [sunspotter-src](https://github.com/ZHAW-WI-AFEII-Project-HS2021/sunspotter-src) | Web-Client Repository, contains the code for the webclient|

-Most important folders:
+The most important folders are:

 | Folder   | Description | Repository |
 |----------|:-------------|----------|